georgevreilly/georgevreilly.github.io/content/drafts-drafts-drafts/WordleFinder.rst

 I thought I knew a lot about solving Wordle programmatically when I started this long post a month ago.
-Along the way,
+As I wrote this,
-I realized that I could use a few ugly greps to accomplish the same thing;
+I realized that I could use a few ugly greps to accomplish the same thing as my Python code;
 wrote a tool to render games as HTML and emojis;
 spun off a couple of blog posts on
 `multi-attribute enumeration`_ and `regex conjunctions`_;